fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 |Domestic + International |Yes | 200 |
 |Teams Phone + Calling Plan Bundle |Yes |Phone + Domestic = 200 (if purchased as Calling Plan bundle) / Phone + PAYG = 0 (if purchased as PAYG bundle) |

-The number of alloted messages in a Calling Plan accounts for a total of inbound messages received plus outbound messages sent.
+The number of allotted messages in a Calling Plan accounts for a total of inbound messages received plus outbound messages sent.

 As with calling minutes, the number of SMS messages allocated per licensed user are pooled at the tenant level.
 Overage charges don't apply until the resources pooled across all users' plans in the tenant are consumed within the billing period.